-Handa Island is a bird sanctuary.
+Handa Island is a bird sanctuary and one of the best birdwatching sites in Scotland.
 Some of the birds you’ll see on Handa island include puffins, guillemots, razorbills , fulmars, kittiwakes and great skuas.

 One of my favourite memories of this island is lying down and watching the thousands of birds that nesting in the cliffs.
 It’s an experience that makes you stop and just be in the moment.